 Another point of comparison with Hamlet in terms of willingness to act to get revenge.

 Ophelia enters.
-She is clearly insane, singing songs, speaking in riddles, and handing out flowers (perhaps imaginary): rosemary and pansies to Laertes; fennel and columbines to Gertrude; rue and daisies to Claudius.
+She is clearly insane, singing songs, speaking in riddles, and handing out flowers (that are perhaps imaginary): rosemary, pansies, fennel, columbines, rue, and daisies.
 Laertes demands vengeance for her madness.
 Ophelia exits, wishing God's blessing on everyone.

 Claudius asks Laertes to let him explain what happened to Polonius, and promises to hand over the crown to Laertes if, after the explanation, his actions still strike Laertes as unjust.